tarwn/lessthandot-hugo/blogs/content/posts/2009-06-24-using-postsharp-and-log4net-to-set-up-co.md

 }
 ```

-Now, the “[Loggable]” attribute is all that you need to add to any class that you want logging to take place on the three method boundaries that we wrote code for (there may be some limitations, but I'm not aware of them yet).
+Now, the "[Loggable]" attribute is all that you need to add to any class that you want logging to take place on the three method boundaries that we wrote code for (there may be some limitations, but I'm not aware of them yet).
 You can add it on a method-by-method basis as well.
 If you want to stop logging a certain class/method, just remove the attribute.
 Its' really that easy.

 I'm sure I will find some problems with this approach eventually (first try and all), and I will update with those as I find them.
 Or if anything is immediately apparent, please point it out in the comments!